Fast radio bursts at the dawn of the 2020s: Future prospects

 \subsubsection{JWTH}

 Re-reading my predictions from the original version of our review in 2019, I can see that many of these things have come to pass, already in the last 2 years!
 This speaks volumes about the rate at which the field is progressing.
 I should have been more ambitious and wilder in my predictions.
 But there have also been many discoveries that we did not foresee at the time of our original review --- like periodic activity in repeaters and a globular cluster host for one nearby repeater.
 Most likely the safest prediction to make, moving forward, is that there are more surprises to come.
 As hoped, we have now detected (sub-)microsecond structure in FRBs.
 This has only been possible, so far, in follow-up observations of repeaters.
 I predict that in the next 5 years we will start blindly detecting `ultra-fast radio bursts' (uFRBs) in searches that employ high radio frequencies and semi-coherent dedispersion trials.
 In a more general sense, I think that the transient phase space will continue to be filled-in on the shortest-observable timescales, and for the rarest forms of astrophysical events.
-Clusters in this phase space might hint at distinct populations, but given that some neutron stars (e.g. SGR 1935+2154) can produce radio bursts spanning many orders of magnitude in timescale and luminosity, this will require additional contextual information to justify any such groupings.
+Conversely, I also think that there are great prospects for uncovering a population of `not-so-fast radio bursts' (nsFRBs) with durations of 100\,ms to several seconds.
+Clusters in the short-duration transient phase space might hint at distinct populations, but given that some neutron stars (e.g., SGR~1935+2154) can produce radio bursts spanning many orders of magnitude in timescale and luminosity, this will require additional contextual information to justify any such groupings.
 Going more out on a limb, I predict that we {\it will not} detect prompt X-ray or gamma-ray counterparts to {\it extragalactic\footnote{The Galactic magnetar SGR~1935+2154 suggests that we should see this for extremely nearby sources, however.}} FRBs (or vice-versa) within the next 5 years --- though I do hold more hope for the detection of prompt optical flashes.
 By targeting the sites of known astrophysical explosions (various flavours of supernovae and kilonovae), I predict that we will directly link a longer-lived, repeating FRB source to the event that created the central engine.